catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/swiftAPI.rst

   <h4> Installing the correct tools</h4>

 After you have your environment variables sourced, you will also need to install the standard client library for swift, which in this case is the **python-swiftclient**.
-You can add this library to your current Python environment using the example below:
+You can add this library to your current Python environment using the code snippet below:

 .. code-block:: bash